 - Knead the cheese well to make it a smooth dough.
 Take small portions of this and roll to tiny balls.
 They should be tiny and not big

 - Let the sugar syrup boil, add the balls one after the other gently.

-- Cover the pot with a lid and cook for 10 mins on a medium high flame.
+- Cover the pot with a lid.
+Cook on a medium high flame for 10 mins .
 Gently stir every 3 minutes to ensure even cooking and puffing.
-They double in size when done.
+They double in size and also sink when done.

 - Allow rasgulla to rest and cool completely.